|Frequently Asked Questions - Answered|

 Dr. Gilman signed on July 15th, 2015 when he was very much alive.

-Since signing, Gunter Blobel, Paul Boyer, Thomas Schelling, Oliver Smithies, James Mirrlees, Leon Lederman, Thomas Steitz, and Aaron Klug have also passed away.
+Since signing, Gunter Blobel, Paul Boyer, Thomas Schelling, Oliver Smithies, James Mirrlees, Leon Lederman, Thomas Steitz, Aaron Klug, and Roy J. Glauber have also passed away.

 Why have you have made so much effort to support GMOs?